 - Exercise and try to use the correct sitting position with you feet up on a stool

 - Trial excluding high risk foods and medications if these seem related.
 These may change the skin acidity, cause irritation or lower anal sphincter tone.
-These include caffeine (Coffee or cola, caffeinated soda, energy drinks like Red Bull and decaf), chocolate or chocolate containing foods; citrus (example: oranges, orange juice, lemons), grapes, tomatoes or tomato sauces, spicy foods, beer, ale and alcoholic beverages, seeds, popcorn and nuts, milk and other dairy.
-Exclude above food and drinks for 2 weeks then slowly reintroduce.
+These include caffeine (Coffee or cola, caffeinated soda, energy drinks like Red Bull and decaf), chocolate or chocolate containing foods; citrus (example: oranges, orange juice, lemons), grapes, tomatoes or tomato sauces, spicy foods, beer, ale and alcoholic beverages (beer and wine), seeds, popcorn and nuts, milk and other dairy.
+Exclude above food and drinks for 2-3 weeks minimum then slowly reintroduce.
 Some find a threshold effect ie. 2 cans of beer, cups of tea or coffee may be okay but 3 causes itch.
+So any suspected food should be gradually reintroduced to determine the symptom threshold dose.
 For others a high fibre diet causes excess flatulence which leads to soiling of perianal skin and irritation.
 So decrease in fibre may be needed for some.

-- Short trials 1-2 weeks of soothing ointments or creams.
-Apply 3-6 times a day, after showers & after opening bowels.
-Agents included zinc oxide (eg AnuSol or Rectinol particularly if there is faecal soiling), acid mantle cream, emollient, petroleum jelly (Vaseline, mixed bees wax and olive oil, Vicks), dry corn starch, lanoline, a green tea bag, aloe vera.
-You may also trial a thin layer of hydrocortisone 1% never longer than a 1 week.
-Some use sedating antihistamines if sleep disturbance is a problem
+- Short trials 1-2 weeks of soothing ointments or creams as longer term use without medical supervision risks side effects.
+Apply 2-6 times a day, after showers & after opening bowels.
+Agents included zinc oxide (eg AnuSol, Daktozin or Rectinol particularly if there is faecal soiling), acid mantle cream, emollient, petroleum jelly (Vaseline, mixed bees wax and olive oil, Vicks), dry corn starch, lanoline, a green tea bag, aloe vera.
+You may also trial a thin layer of hydrocortisone 1% ointment usually never longer than a 1-2 weeks combined with antibacterials or antrifungals and certainly no longer than 8-12 weeks.
+Choose an ointment rather than a cream (they have less preservatives and cause less skin damage and atrophy) Some use sedating antihistamines (eg. "Phenergan") if sleep disturbance is a problem

 - Take care with all medications and ointments.
 Use of anything on the skin around the anus including ointments and creams can be challenging.
 Try to avoid all OTC (over the counter) ointments and creams including scented products unless directed, in case you have a hidden allergy.
 Almost all have been show to help some and worsen others.
 Pruritus ani has been caused by steroids (hydrocortisone), lanoline, oils, parabens, neomycin, local anaesthetics and even some wet/baby wipes.
 Stopping steroid ointments can lead to rebound itch and dependence on steroids or "steroid addiction."
 If rebound itch occurs try to wean steroid using it every second day or once or twice a week.
 Stop all non-essential medications and consider a 2-6 week "drug holiday" of any prescription under close medical supervision.
 If you are using a medicated cream or wipes and itching gets worse, stop using the cream immediately.